volt-protocol/whitepaper/README.md

 # Market Governance

 ## VCON Voting Power
-VCON holders can direct the [market governed value](#market-governed-value), with the right to do so divided evenly among the portion of VCON staked in market governance.
+VCON holders can direct the protocol assets excluding the [reserves](#reserves), with the right to do so divided evenly among the portion of VCON staked in market governance.
 VCON holders who do not participate in market governance implicitly delegate their voting power to those who do.
 Therefore, there is no explicit restriction on the share of the MGV a given VCON holder can borrow, so long as that MGV is currently idle.
 If only one VCON holder participates in market governance, they can direct the entirety of the MGV.

 VCON holders can always rebalance among themselves to an equal pro rata share of MGV.
 If a VCON holder is currently borrowing more than their pro rata share, any other VCON holder with less than their pro rata share can trigger a rebalance to their own benefit.
 If one holder was directing the entire MGV, another holder who stakes an equal VCON share could trigger a rebalance to gain control over half of the MGV.
 There may be a nominal fee on the rebalance to prevent griefing.